 Angola VAT registration

 Those non-resident digital service suppliers that want to register for Angola VAT will need to appoint a local fiscal representative.
 The law in its current form also refers to a simplified registration system for non-resident digital service suppliers.
 However, an Administrative Ruling issued in January 2020 means non-resident digital service suppliers are required to register with the Angolan Tax Authority and comply with the following requirements.

-Remember, here at Taxamo, we will update our Insights section when we obtain more information on what is planned around the introduction of VAT in Angola.
+Remember, here at Taxamo, we will update our Insights section when we obtain more information on the new VAT system in Angola.